 No evidence of badger activity was recorded during the latest survey.
-However, as this survey was undertaken in January 2015 it should now be considered out of date.
-As evidence of badgers has previously been recorded on this site, officers have requested updated surveys which are presently being carried out.
-The findings of such surveys will be reported to Members by way of an update.
+However, as the original survey was undertaken in January 2015 it was considered to be out of date.
+As evidence of badgers has previously been recorded on this site, officers requested updated surveys which have now been carried out.
+The updated survey addresses queries raised by the Council's Nature Conservation Officer (NCO) and includes an updated plan confirming inclusion of a wildlife tunnel.
+This would be secured by condition.
+Subject to this, the scheme is acceptable in terms of its impact interests of nature conservation.